 - The best cat puzzle feeder: keep your cat entertained by making them work for their food

 5. Diet changes should always be made slowly and gradually

-Food changes should always be made gradually, for several reasons.
-First, an abrupt food change is likely to cause gastrointestinal upset, leading to vomiting or diarrhea.
-Additionally, some cats are picky eaters, and will go hungry instead of trying new food.
-Cats, especially overweight cats, can experience significant negative effects from going more than a few days without food (such as hepatic lipidosis), so it’s important to ensure that your cat is actually eating the new food before you completely eliminate the old food.
+An abrupt food change may lead to vomiting or diarrhea, especially in cats with a sensitive stomach.
+Also, some cats are picky eaters, and will go hungry instead of trying a new food.
+Cats can experience significant negative effects from going more than a few days without food, so you want to be sure your cat is eating the new food before you completely eliminate the old food.

-In order to change the food gradually, you should plan on transitioning over a period of approximately one week.
+When changing cat food, plan on making any diet changes gradually, over a period of a week.
 The first day of your transition, add just a small amount of the new food to a bowl of your cat’s old food.
 The next day, add a little bit more new food, and remove a little bit of old food.
 By midweek, you should be feeding a 50/50 mixture of the old and new foods, gradually increasing the quantity of new food and decreasing the quantity of old food each day.
 By the end of the week, your cat should be fully transitioned to the new diet.